rr34/time-v3/awim/README.md

 - **ArtAz** and artifae update name.

 # 21 June to do
 - store camera info as a dictionary rather than as an object.
+Use the exif from the cal images rather than the user calibration file.
 - make functions use camera dictionary info similar to image dictionary info
 - continue to separate and clean functions